 Breakfast is the most important meal of the day as it provides energy and sustenance ahead of the day’s activities (2).
 Many of you may assume otherwise, especially if you’re trying to lose weight.
-However, breakfast has many benefits including initiating a good calorie count, preventing increased cardiovascular risk, and helping with atherosclerosis (8).
+However, breakfast has many benefits including initiating a good calorie count, preventing increased cardiovascular risk, and preventing atherosclerosis (5).

 Healthy 500 calorie breakfast meals can set a healthy tone for the day, allowing you to enjoy nutritious meals without constant snacking until lunch.
 Keep reading for great breakfast ideas.

 Nutritious means it feeds your body the essential energy, nutrients, minerals, vitamins, dietary fibers, amino acids, and essential fatty acids.

 What Foods Make A Nutritious Breakfast?

 The basis of any nutritious meal, not just breakfast, should contain these five foods groups;

 - Whole grains such as rolls, bagels, whole wheat bread, whole grain waffles, or whole-grain muffins.

 - Lean proteins like eggs, legumes such as beans, beef, and nuts.